dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 Create a New Model Applications Docs Directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**If the use case falls under an existing Model Applications category, you can skip this section.**
+**If the use case falls under an existing Model Applications category, skip this section.**

 If the use case is the first in a new Model Applications category, create the